pianobooster/PianoBooster/BUILD.md

    See [Debian branch](https://github.com/captnfab/PianoBooster/tree/debian) for more details.

+   See [Mageia Linux spec file ](pianobooster.spec) for more details.

    If you make changes to the source code then please post details.

 # macOS

-   Install latest Xcode (from Apple Developer Connection, free registration required)
+   Install latest Xcode (from Apple Developer Connection, free registration required).

    Install CMake and QT libraries via Homebrew: